grelleum/SteelConnection/README.md

 * `steelconnection.exceptions.BadRequest`: 400 - Possibly tried creating a resource that already exists.
 * `steelconnection.exceptions.InvalidResource`: 404 - Path or resource not found.

 If you prefer to handle errors manually and do not want steelconnection to generate exceptions based on HTTP response code, you can instead use the child class `SConAPIwithoutExceptions` to create your object.
 The `SConAPIwithoutExceptions` class replaces the exception handling method with a method that does nothing.
+The  steelconnection object will evaluate as `True` after a successful request and `False` otherwise.
+This reflects the status of the obect attribute `.response.ok`.
 ```python
 sconnect = SConAPIwithoutExceptions('REALM.riverbed.cc')
 ```